This post may contain affiliate links. Please read my disclosure policy.

 - Season chicken generously with salt and pepper.
 Add oil to a Dutch Oven or a medium size pot and heat it over medium high heat.
 Add chicken and brown it on all sides, but not cooked through.

-- Add garlic and sauté for a minute until fragrant.
+- Add garlic and sauté for 30 seconds until fragrant.
 Add chicken broth, heavy cream, pasta and basil sprig.
 Bring to a boil, then reduce to a simmer.

 - Cook for about 15 to 20 minutes or until pasta is tender, stirring occasionally.
 When pasta is cooked to your liking add frozen peas and cook for 1 more minute.
 Stir in Parmesan cheese and season with salt and pepper if needed.